k4yt3x/video2x/README.md

 - Complete redesign of configuration file format.
 The configuration file is now much more flexible and easy to look at.
 - Various modifications done to the rest of the program to adapt to the changes made in the configuration file.
 This eliminated some problems existed in the previous version.

-### 2.5.0 (March 4, 2019)

-- Added progress bar according to @ArmandBernard 's suggestion.
-- Cache folders are now created under `'{}\\video2x'.format(tempfile.gettempdir())` by default, and the default key for cache folder location in configuration file has been changed to `video2x_cache_folder`.
-This makes it easier to manage cache folders.
-- Cache folders are now more likely to be deleted successfully even if the program crashes.
-This is made possible with more try-catch blocks.
-- Updated FFMPEG stream migration grammar according to @cr08 's suggestions.
-All streams (including attachment streams) will now be copied over to the new video.
-- A lot of minor upgrades and adjustments.

 ## Description